Cardinals vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 45 hits with 11 doubles, a triple, five home runs, 14 walks and 18 RBI.
-He's also stolen three bases.
+- Verdugo has 46 hits with 12 doubles, a triple, five home runs and 14 walks.
+He has driven in 18 runs with three stolen bases.

 Verdugo Recent Games